emberjs/ember.js/FEATURES.md

 * `ember-testing-check-waiters`

-Expose a simple mechanism for test tooling to determine if all foreign async has been handled before continueing the test.
+Expose a simple mechanism for test tooling to determine if all foreign async has been handled before continuing the test.
 Replaces the intimate API `Ember.Test.waiters` (with a deprecation).